-The first COVID-19 vaccines began rolling out less than a year into the pandemic.
-Vaccine development typically takes much longer, so it’s easy to wonder how we got these vaccines so soon.
-But the COVID-19 vaccines have been held to the same safety standards as any other vaccine — and rigorous clinical trials have proven that they’re safe and effective.
+The COVID-19 vaccine began rolling out less than a year into the pandemic.
+Vaccine development typically takes much longer, so it’s easy to wonder how we got this vaccine so soon.
+But the COVID-19 vaccine is held to the same safety standards as any other vaccine.
+Rigorous clinical trials have proven that they’re safe and effective.

 The public health emergency fast-tracked vaccine development

 We knew early on that COVID-19 was extremely serious and spreading fast.
 The world needed a safe, effective vaccine as soon as possible.
 Here’s how we did it:

 Scientists and medical experts around the world joined forces and shared resources.
 By working together, they developed the COVID-19 vaccine as quickly as possible.

 The government spared no expense responding to COVID-19.
 A lot of money and resources went into making the vaccine, so more could get done in less time.